-- The endless repenning of Additivist Manifestos.
+- 1. The endless repenning of Additivist Manifestos.

 - Artistic speculations on matter and its digital destiny.

 - 3. Texts on:

 - i.
 The Anthropocene

 - ii.
 The Cthulhucene [16]

 - iii.
 The Plasticene.
 [17]

-- Designs, blueprints and instructions for 3D printing:
+- 4. Designs, blueprints and instructions for 3D printing:

 - i.
 Tools of industrial espionage

 - ii.
 Tools for self-defense against armed assault

 - iii.
 Tools to disguise

 - iv.
 Tools to aid/disrupt surveillance

 - v.
 Tools to raze/rebuild

 - vi.
 Objects beneficial in the promotion of protest, and unrest

 - vii.
 Objects for sealing and detaining

 - viii.
 Torture devices

 - ix.
 Instruments of chastity, and psychological derangement

 - x.
 Sex machines

 - xi.
 Temporary Autonomous Drones

 - xii.
-Lab equipment used in the production
+Lab equipment used in the production of:

-of:

 - a.
 Drugs

 - b.
 Dietary supplements

 - c.
 DNA

 - d.
 Photopolymers and thermoplastics

 - e.
 Stem cells

 - f.
 Nanoparticles.

 - Technical methods for the copying and dissemination of:

 - i.
 Mass-produced components

 - ii.
 Artworks

 - iii.
 All patented forms

+- iv.
+The aura of individuals, corporations, and governments.

 - Software for the encoding of messages inside 3D objects.

 - Methods for the decryption of messages hidden inside 3D objects.

-- Chemical ingredients for dissolving, or catalysing 3D objects.
+- 8. Chemical ingredients for dissolving, or catalysing 3D objects.

 - 9. Hacks/cracks/viruses for 3D print software:

 - i.
 To avoid DRM

 - ii.
 To introduce errors, glitches and fissures into 3D prints.

+- 10. Methods for the reclamation, and recycling of plastic:

+- i.
+Caught in oceanic gyres

+- Lying dormant in landfills, developing nations, or the bodies of children.

+- 11. The enabling of biological and synthetic things to become each others prostheses, including:

+- i.
+Skeletal cabling